kwaichanz/kwaichanz/README.md

 Hi I work as a software dev, usually revolving around the web and servers.
-I also sometimes do personal projects for learning and other purposes.
+I also do personal projects for learning and other purposes sometimes.

 <p align="left">
 </p>